 Interest income on margin loans, interest income from investments and interest income from deposits in financial institutions

-Interest income on margin loans, interest income from investments and interest income from deposits in financial institutions are recognised in profit or loss as they accrue.
+Interest income on margin loans, interest income from investments and interest income from deposits in financial institutions are generally recognised based on accrual basis.

 Gains and return on financial instruments

 Gains and return on financial instruments consist of gain on investments, gain on trading derivatives and dividend income.
 Dividend income is recognised in profit or loss on the date on which the Company’s right to receive payment is established.

+Other income

+Other income is generally recognised based on accrual basis.

 Interest